 Peter Gabriel first rose to fame as the flamboyantly costumed lead singer of the innovative progressive rock band Genesis.
 After leaving Genesis in 1975, Gabriel launched a successful solo career with the hit single “Solsbury Hill.”
 His 1986 album, So, sold over 6.8 million copies worldwide.
 His video “Sledgehammer” remains the most played music video in the history of MTV.

-Since 1980, when he released the anti-apartheid single “Biko,” Gabriel has championed a series of humanitarian efforts.
-He has headlined numerous benefit concerts for causes, including Amnesty International’s “Human Rights Now!” tour.
-He co-founded the Witness human rights organization in 1992.
+Since 1980, when he released the anti-apartheid single “Biko,” Gabriel has championed a series of humanitarian projects.
+He has participated in numerous benefit concerts for different causes, including Amnesty International’s “Human Rights Now!” tour, which traveled the world in 1988.

 To date, Gabriel has won six Grammy Awards and 13 MTV Video Music Awards.
 He has been inducted into the Rock & Roll Hall of Fame twice, once as a member of Genesis, and again as a solo artist.
 In recognition of his many years of human rights activism, he received the Man of Peace award from the Nobel Peace Prize laureates, and TIME magazine named him one of the 100 most influential people in the world.

 How did your parents feel about your starting Genesis when you were still in school?